Skip to content

 • Creating a root layout automatically in App Router.

-• This behavior is currently not supported since it changes input files, instead, an error will be shown for you manually add a root layout in the desired location.
+• This behavior is currently not supported since it changes input files, instead, an error will be shown for you to manually add a root layout in the desired location.

 • @next/font (legacy font support).